 While the most significant changes take a few months, you can look for small, positive signs along the way.
 Within the first month, you might notice that your skin feels a little more hydrated or less tight and dry.
 Some women report a subtle improvement in their skin tone or a slight softness that wasn't there before.
 These early improvements are signs that the vitamins are getting to work.
 Think of them as the foundation being laid for more visible repairs.
 Acknowledging these small wins can help you stay motivated and consistent with your daily routine.

-How to Track Your Progress
+A Simple Way to Track Your Skin's Progress

 It can be hard to see gradual changes when you look in the mirror every day.
 That's why taking photos is one of the best ways to track your progress.
 Once a month, take a picture of the areas with crepey skin in the same spot and with the same lighting.
 Over time, these photos will give you a clear, visual record of your skin's improvement.
 Remember, it can take a few months to see a big difference, so be patient with yourself and your body.
 Combining this visual diary with how your skin feels will give you the full picture of how well your doctor-formulated supplements are working.